noudess/docs-main/EQDictionary.md

 Note: invalid versions returns the default null set reference

-Dynamic references are run-time definitions based on expansion settings.
+Dynamic references are run-time definitions based on expansion settings, and possibly, other criteria.

 There are 2 dynamic references based on gm flag states `<set>` and `<clear>`.

 Dynamic lookups are usually embedded into a system class..but, their use is not exclusive to them.

+Not every case of client/mob version and gm flag set/clear will receive a dynamic entry.

+These entries are built when the initial call to `EQEmu::<system_namespace>::InitializeDynamicLookups()` is performed.

+A deep, working knowledge of client behavior is required to correctly set up dynamic entries.
+Testing through server settings and observation is the best way to achieve this.

+### Where do I look for all of this?
 The following files comprise the system:
 * [emu_constants.h](https://github.com/EQEmu/Server/blob/master/common/emu_constants.h)
 * [emu_limits.h](https://github.com/EQEmu/Server/blob/master/common/emu_limits.h)